 | Verdict | Best choice for teams who want self-hosted observability and don't need cost enforcement. |

-Enterprise-focused, 2-3 posts/week.
-Portkey positions itself as an "AI gateway" — broader than cost monitoring, covering routing, caching, fallbacks, and governance.
-Strong enterprise traction, published a 2-trillion-token production report.
+Portkey positions itself as an "AI gateway," which is broader than cost monitoring.
+It covers routing, caching, fallbacks, and governance.
+The company published a 2-trillion-token production report, which signals genuine scale.
+Enterprise traction is real.

 | Pricing | Free tier · Growth $79/mo · Enterprise custom |